Menu

 social and community service manager manages and implements several social assistance programs and community services within a given area.
 In this role, you have the opportunity to enact positive change in a community and change in a community while tackling larger societal issues

 Community social workers are also often organizers, working with government, grassroots organizations, and community leaders to determine the unique needs and best solutions for a given population.
 They will often use individual and government interventions to ensure social progress and support.
-At Saybrook University, we believe community-focused social work must also achieve social justice and equity in health.
+To study community-focused social work, the Ph.D. in Integrative Social Work: Integrative Community Studies Specialization prepares students with advanced community-based approaches to social work and health care.

 While social workers will need the proper education and licensure to practice, building the right skill set is just as important.
 Social workers will interact with a diverse range of clients, each with their individual needs, making the job highly sensitive and requiring social workers to develop the right competencies to succeed.